 The Anxiety Centre Self Esteem Test took me only a few minutes to complete as it is only 10 questions long.
 Some of the questions seemed to ask more about social anxiety than self esteem, such as one about feeling nervous talking to people in authority.
 The final question on the test asked outright what I thought my level of self esteem was.

 My score on the test was 49 indicating moderate issues with self esteem that could contribute to anxious behavior.
 The results indicate that a score in this range could contribute to struggling in social and performance situations, so as I suspected, this test is focused on social anxiety-related self esteem.

 However, it then mentions that behavior causes anxiety, and that anxiety is not caused be chemical imbalances, biological issues, or genetics.
 I have to take issue with this statement, since we know these can indeed contribute to anxiety.
-For this reason, and give that the test is quite short, I don’t recommend taking this test.
+For this reason, and given that the test is quite short, I don’t recommend taking this test.